Transformers as Unsupervised Learning Algorithms: A study on Gaussian Mixtures: Introduction

-However, most research has focused on supervised learning settings, such as regression \cite{bai2023tfstats} and classification \cite{giannou2025how}, leaving the unsupervised learning paradigm relatively unexplored. \czh{Since transformer models are typically trained in a supervised manner, unsupervised learning poses inherent challenges for transformers due to the absence of labeled data.
-Moreover, given the abundance of unlabeled data in real-world scenarios, investigating the mechanisms of transformers in unsupervised learning holds significant implications for practical applications.} The Gaussian mixture model (GMM) represents one of the most fundamental unsupervised learning tasks in statistics, with a rich historical background\citep{GMM1969,Aitkin01081980} and ongoing research interest\citep{gmm2021ACM-TOMM,dcgmm-nips-2021,loffler2021optimality,ndaoud2022sharp,gribonval2021statistical,yu2021scgmai}.
+However, most research has focused on supervised learning settings, such as regression\citep{bai2023tfstats} and classification\citep{giannou2025how}, leaving the unsupervised learning paradigm relatively unexplored.
+Since transformer models are typically trained in a supervised manner, unsupervised learning poses inherent challenges for transformers due to the absence of labeled data.
+Moreover, given the abundance of unlabeled data in real-world scenarios, investigating the mechanisms of transformers in unsupervised learning holds significant implications for practical applications.
+The Gaussian mixture model (GMM) represents one of the most fundamental unsupervised learning tasks in statistics, with a rich historical background\citep{GMM1969,Aitkin01081980} and ongoing research interest\citep{gmm2021ACM-TOMM,dcgmm-nips-2021,loffler2021optimality,ndaoud2022sharp,gribonval2021statistical,yu2021scgmai}.
 Two primary algorithmic approaches are existing for solving GMM problems: (1) likelihood-based methods employing the Expectation-Maximization (EM) algorithm\citep{EM1977,BinYu-EM-2017}, and (2) moment-based methods utilizing spectral algorithms\citep{10.1145LearningGMM,JMLR:v15:anandkumar14b}.
 However, both algorithms have inherent limitations.
-The EM algorithm is prone to convergence at local optima and is highly sensitive to initialization \cite{moitra2018algorithmic,chijinEM}.
-In contrast, while the spectral method is independent of initialization, it requires the number of components to be smaller than the data's dimensionality—an assumption that restricts its applicability to problems involving many components in low-dimensional GMMs\cite{10.1145LearningGMM}.
-In this work, we explore transformers for GMM parameter estimation.
-We empirically find that meta-trained transformers exhibit strong performance on GMM tasks without the aforementioned limitations.
-Notably, we construct transformer-based solvers that efficiently solve GMMs with varying component counts simultaneously.
-The experimental phenomena are further backed up by novel theoretical establishments: We prove that transformers can effectively learn GMMs with different components by approximating both the EM algorithm and a key component of spectral methods on GMM tasks.
+The EM algorithm is prone to convergence at local optima and is highly sensitive to initialization\citep{moitra2018algorithmic,chijinEM}.
+In contrast, while the spectral method is independent of initialization, it requires the number of components to be smaller than the data's dimensionality—an assumption that restricts its applicability to problems involving many components in low-dimensional GMMs\citep{10.1145LearningGMM}.